pjreddie/Logistic-SGD/README.md

 Now that you can calculate the dot product, predicting new data points should be easy!
 Fill in the `predict` function to run your model on a new data point.
 Take a look at `test.py` to see what the format for data points is.

+Prediction should be straightforward, to predict new points you simply multiply your model's weights by the corresponding features, sum up the result, and pass it through the logistic function.
+This should be easy with your dot product and logistic functions.

 ### Accuracy [10 points]###